7/G Rainbow Colony: Plot

 Later that evening, Kadhir plans a treat for his friends.
 However, Anitha confronts him and makes him break the good news to his parents first to get their blessings.
-However, Kadhir's father berates him as usual for getting a job instead of completing college.
-Then later at night, Kadhir overhears his father telling his mother how proud he is of their son since getting a job at such a prestigious company, which is not easy.
-The only reason the father did not openly praise Kadhir is because he feared his son might misjudge him for giving him respect, only now that he is earning money for their household.
-Only then does Kadhir realize his father's love for him and weeps in joy.
-The intimacy between Kadhir and Anitha is discovered by her mother, and she refuses to allow them to continue dating even as Kadhir's father tries to persuade her otherwise.
+However, Kadhir's father berates him, as usual, for taking a job instead of finishing college.
+Later that night, Kadhir overhears his father telling his mother how proud he is of their son for getting a job at such a prestigious company, which is not easy.
+The only reason the father did not openly praise Kadhir was that he feared his son might misjudge him for showing him respect, but now that Kadhir is earning money for their household, he is openly praised.
+Only then does Kadhir realise his father's love for him and weeps in joy.
+Anitha's mother discovers the intimacy between Kadhir and Anitha and refuses to allow them to continue dating, even as Kadhir's father tries to persuade her otherwise.
 Anitha's family is heavily indebted to another Northern Indian family that has been supporting them since Anitha's father suffered losses in his business.
 Anitha's parents want Anitha to marry the son of the family that has helped them.